Dentures in Salt Lake City

-We enjoy replacing teeth with dentures, but learning to wear dentures can be a challenge.
+We enjoy replacing teeth with dentures in Salt Lake City, but learning to wear dentures can be a challenge.
 It is important to understand that a denture is an artificial replacement.
 Just like other artificial replacements, some people are successful in learning how to use their new prosthesis and others struggle to adapt.

 Think about an artificial leg.
 We have all seen individuals with artificial limbs learn to run, and even ski.
 We have also seen or heard of others that struggle to learn to use their artificial leg and instead choose to use a wheelchair.

 Similarly, some patients learn to use dentures, and some do not succeed.
 The studies suggest that as many as 50% of denture wearers do not regularly wear their dentures.
 How a denture fits and functions are of paramount importance in improving your chances for success with adapting to a new denture.
-Our Legacy dentists employ the latest techniques and technology to make your adaption to dentures successful.
+Our dentists in Salt Lake City employ the latest techniques and technology to make your adaption to dentures successful.

 There are many ways to fabricate dentures.
 Some involve as little as two appointments, while others involve as many as ten.